matheusbarcc/forum-nest-clean/README.md

    > pnpm install
    ```

 4. Configure your environment variables.
-Create a `.env` and `.env.test` files and set up your database, Cloudflare R2, and JWT.
+Create a `.env` and `.env.test` files and set up your Database, Cloudflare R2, and JWT keys.

 5. Run the application:
    ```sh